kysely-org/kysely/README.md

 # Why not just contribute to knex

 Kysely is very similar to knex, but it also attempts to fix things that I personally find not-so-good in knex.
-Bringing the type system and the changes to knex would mean very significantly breaking the backwards compatibility.
-That's not possible at this point of the project.
+Bringing the type system and the changes to knex would mean very significant breaking changes That's not possible at this point of the project.
 Knex was also originally written for javascript and the typescript typings were added afterwards.
 That always leads to compromises in the types.
 Designing a library for typescript from the ground up produces much better and simpler types.